Johnny B. Truant

-Johnny B. Truant is an American multi-genre writer specializing in science fiction and fantasy stories.
+Johnny B. Truant is an American multi-genre writer specialising in science fiction and fantasy stories, best known for the Fat Vampire series.

 Life and career

+Johnny B. Truant wrote his first book, The Bialy Pimps, in 1999, then published it in 2011.
+He's continued writing since, publishing an average of a million words of fiction per year.

-Johnny B. Truant is co-owner of Sterling & Stone, a multimedia story studio focusing on books and adaptations for film and television, along with Sean Platt and David W. Wright.
+Johnny was previously the host and co-creator of The Self Publishing Podcast, along with Sean Platt and David W. Wright.

 Personal life

 Originally from Ohio, Truant and his family live in Austin, Texas.